Serving our community for over 30 years.

 While skin cancer is almost entirely preventable, early detection is important.

 If you have a mole that is worrying you or you’ve noticed any of the following changes, it’s important to have it checked by a doctor as soon as possible.
 It only takes 15 minutes, and could save your life.

 - Has your mole changed in colour or size, or has become itchy?

 - Do you have an area of skin that never heals?

 - Do you have a spot that has grown quickly, or is new?

-Even if you feel your skin is healthy, we recommend seeing a doctor for a skin check at least once a year, especially if you spend time in the sun for work or leisure.
+Even if you feel your skin is healthy, you should see a doctor for a skin check at least once a year, especially if you spend time in the sun for work or leisure.

 While most doctors can perform skin checks, Dr Keen's further qualifications in this field mean he can also remove any dangerous spots or moles, saving you a trip to the dermatologist or plastic surgeon.

 We recommend annual skin checks for people aged 50 years and over or who have: